Infinite (Eminem album): Release and reception

 On November 12, 1996, Infinite was released by Web Entertainment.
 It is not known exactly how many copies Infinite sold.
 Eminem stated in his autobiography The Way I Am (2008) that it sold "maybe 70 copies".
 However, other sources stated that the album sold a few hundred copies or even a thousand copies.
-Eminem's overall disappointment with Infinites lack of success inspired him to develop his famous Slim Shady alter ego, which became present in his later works.
+Eminem's overall disappointment with Infinites lack of success inspired him to develop his famous Slim Shady alter ego, which featured in later albums.

-On May 14, 2009, thisis50.com re-released the album for free download on their website to build anticipation for Eminem's sixth studio album, Relapse (2009); this was his comeback album.
-On November 17, 2016, a remix of the album's title track "Infinite" was released in commemoration of the album's 20th anniversary five days after the event.
+On May 14, 2009, thisis50.com re-released the album for free download on their website to build anticipation for Eminem's sixth studio album, Relapse (2009) which was a comeback album.
+On November 17, 2016, a remix of the album's title track "Infinite" was released 5 days after the 20th anniversary of the album’s release and as a commemoration of that event.
 The remix was followed by a documentary about the making of Infinite, also released the same day.

 Retrospective reviews of Infinite from music critics were mixed.
 AllMusic gave it an "Editor Score" of 2.5 out of 5 stars, without a review.
 Rob Kenner of Complex gave the album a mixed review, saying Eminem "has yet to develop his own distinctive style", and that it was a "competent but unremarkable effort".
-Mosi Reeves from Rolling Stone stated, that "Probably the most surprising thing on Infinite is hearing [Eminem] rap, 'In the midst of this insanity, I found my Christianity through God' on 'It's O.K., noting that spiritual elements had not played a large role in his later works' lyrics.
+Mosi Reeves from Rolling Stone stated, that "Probably the most surprising thing on Infinite is hearing [Eminem] rap, 'In the midst of this insanity, I found my Christianity through God' on 'It's O.K., noting that spiritual elements had not been prominent in his lyrics as his career progressed.
 According to Christian hip-hop media outlet Rapzilla, Eminem would pray before shows in the early 2000s.
 On a 2022 remix of Kanye West's "Use This Gospel", Eminem raps faith-based lines such as "I put all of my trust and faith in You, Father," and "my Savior I call on to rescue me ...
 He is my shepherd.
 I'm armed with Jesus, my weapon is prayer."